elmol/zk-guess-who/README.md

 ## __`WARNING!!!`__

-Browser Storage is used to store the salt + selected character if you use the same browser to play the game with different accounts storage data will be inconsistent and you may __`BLOCK the GAME`__.
+Browser Local Storage is used to store the game (the salt and selected character) per account if you clear the local store data could be inconsistent and you may __`BLOCK the GAME`__.
+In this case, please "Quit the game" through the game board link or let me know to free the Room.

-Only Game contract owner can reset the game, in this case please let me know.

-TODO: this will be fixed in multi room game also adding a map by account and allowing to backup the salt + selected character.

 ## Future Work